prisma/prisma-engines/migration-engine/ARCHITECTURE.md

 and prod databases, data migrations triggering unique constraint violations/foreign key errors/nullability errors, failing type casts, etc. can cause the same migration to fail in one environment and succeed in another.

+### Could Migrate detect when multiple incompatible changes are developed in different branches?

+Example: Alice deletes the `User.birthday` field in her branch, and Bob changes the type of `User.birthday` from `String` to `DateTime` in his branch.
+Alices merges, then Bob merges.
+On a SQL database, Bob's migration will crash because it tries to change a field that does not exist (because Alice's migration deleted the field).

+Can that sort of scenario happen with Migrate?
+Couldn't Migrate help users prevent this kind of issues?

+The following answer is not a statement of principle that is never going to change, but here was our reasoning when we chose _not_ to try and mitigate these issues in Migrate.

+- Most other tools that have been used in production for many years (ActiveRecord, Flyway, etc.) do not try to mitigate this, and this is not seen as a major design flaw.
+Empirically, these problems seem to happen very rarely.

+- There are multiple mitigating factor that make these scenarios unlikely:
+    - If you run the migrations at all before deploying them (basic CI), they will fail and you will have to fix them.
+    - Same if the two authors are working on the same branch
+    - A bonus of having the Prisma schema is that this is guaranteed to be a merge conflict in the schema, which should prompt questions (team members disagreeing on the datamodel)